junxit/us-congress-bills-113/bill.md

     - **(A)** to invest in, and increase their efforts to promote investment in, projects to improve energy efficiency, improve and repair electricity infrastructure, develop domestic oil and natural gas reserves, and develop renewable and other sources of energy in Ukraine; and
     - **(B)** to stimulate private investment in such projects.
 - **(d)** *Assistance to civil society in ukraine*
-  - **(1)** *In general* The Secretary of State and the Administrator of the United States Agency for International Development shall, directly or through nongovernmental or international organizations—
+  - **(1)** *In general* The Secretary of State and the Administrator of the United States Agency for International Development shall, directly or through nongovernmental or international organizations organizations, such as the Organization for Security and Co-operation in Europe, the National Endowment for Democracy, and related organizations—
     - **(A)** strengthen the organizational and operational capacity of democratic civil society in Ukraine;
     - **(B)** support the efforts of independent media outlets to broadcast, distribute, and share information in all regions of Ukraine;
     - **(C)** counter corruption and improve transparency and accountability of institutions that are part of the Government of Ukraine; and
     - **(D)** provide support for democratic organizing and election monitoring in Ukraine.
-  - **(2)** *Strategy required* Not later than 60 days after the date of the enactment of this Act, the President shall submit a strategy to carry out the activities described in paragraph (1) to the committees specified in subsection (a)(1).
+  - **(2)** *Strategy required* Not later than 60 days after the date of the enactment of this Act, the President shall submit a strategy to carry out the activities described in paragraph (1) to the committees specified in subsection (a)(1). to—
+    - **(A)** the Committee on Foreign Relations and the Committee on Appropriations of the Senate; and
+    - **(B)** the Committee on Foreign Affairs and the Committee on Appropriations of the House of Representatives.
   - **(3)** *Authorization of appropriations* There are authorized to be appropriated to the Secretary of State $20,000,000 for fiscal year 2015 to carry out this subsection.
+  - **(4)** *Transparency requirements* Any assistance provided pursuant to this subsection shall be conducted in as transparent of a manner as possible, consistent with the nature and goals of this subsection.
+The President shall provide a briefing on the activities funded by this subsection at the request of the committees specified in paragraph (2).

 ## § 10.
 Expanded broadcasting in countries of the former Soviet Union